Eric-Robert-Lawson/attractor-oncology/Principles_First_Full_Derivation/Construction/Life_Is_Hackable/GEOMETRIC_IMPLICATIONS_OF_THE_NAVIGATOR.md

 This is not a gift.
 This is the Tesla Problem in its most acute form.

+*(The Tesla Problem is defined formally in `the_tesla_problem_paradigmatic_invisibility_and_the_adoption_gap.md`.
+The structure: a navigator holds a working capability — the iPhone in 1950 — and demonstrates it to Getty, who is not stupid but whose evaluative framework has no categories for what is being shown.
+The evidence is visible.
+The capability is real.
+The framework that would make it receivable does not yet exist in the surrounding substrate.
-The navigator with the iPhone
+The navigator is not failing to communicate.
+The substrate is not yet capable of receiving.)*

-in a world using Getty's communication system is not experiencing the iPhone as a gift.
+The navigator with the working framework in a world whose evaluative infrastructure is built around Getty's categories — is not experiencing the framework as a gift.
-They are experiencing the isolation of having a capability that the surrounding substrate cannot receive, validate, or utilise.
+They are experiencing the isolation of a capability the surrounding substrate cannot yet receive, validate, or utilise.

 The vision is complete.
 The transmission is at the beginning.